 According to legend, the city was founded by two brothers, Byd and Gost, who wandered from southern Poland towards the north looking for the best possible location for their town.
 Eventually, they found an ideal place, with a river, a ford, some hills nearby and roads running to all four sides of the world.

-Originally, the town was a stronghold defending the borderline of Masovian Duchy, first from pagan Prussians and later from Teutonic Knights.
+Originally, the town was a stronghold defending the borderline of Masovian Duchy, first from pagan Prussians and later from Teutonic Knights (who had their capital in Malbork castle).
 In the 13th century, Bydgoszcz was conquered by the Order, but in the following century it was returned to Poland and granted municipal rights by King Casimir the Great.

 Soon, the construction of the castle at the bank of Brda River started.
 From the 15th century on, Bydgoszcz dynamically developed, extending its area and absorbing the neighbouring villages.
 Several granaries that can still be seen in Bydgoszcz are the traces of that great commercial prosperity.